zengbing15/implement-dapp-doc/docs/rpc-and-transaction.md

 * Back-end: send transactions that respond to requests.
 * CKB network

-The client side of web app and DApps are almost the same, you should focus on the implementation of back-end and RPC, so let's look through RPC and transaction first.
+The client side of web apps and DApps are almost the same, you should focus on the implementation of back-end and RPC, so let's look through RPC and transaction first.

 ## RPC